SESYNC-ci/text-mining-CACI-lesson/docs/_slides/mining.md

 ---
 ---

-## Text mining
+## Text Mining

 Developing measurements of quantitative variables from unstructured information is another component of the "field-work" in research projects that rely on texts for empirical observations.

 - Searching strings for patterns
 - Cleaning strings of un-informative patterns